The 10 best beaches of Formentera

 The beach is not very deep and varies with the tides, but the sea water is transparent wherever you decide to stop.
 The tourists who frequent it are heterogeneous but, you will happen to find several groups of families on holiday in Formentera with children as the facilities are greater than in other wilder parts of the island.

-If you decide to spend your day on the beach at Es Pujols, you can only end it with one of the most glamorous aperitifs in Formentera.
+If you decide to spend your day on Es Pujols beach, you can’t help but finish with a drink in one of the most glamorous places in Formentera.
 At Chezz Gerdi you will always be welcomed as a special guest.
 We recommend combining cocktails with their excellent pizzas, our favourite is the “Iberica”.
 And do not forget to post the quintessential Formentera photo on your social networks: here you will find the famous hippy bus with the inscription ‘Formentera’.

 Platja de Sa Roqueta e Platja de Ses Canyes